Tennant Creek: Government

 Tennant Creek had a town council headed by a mayor until 1 July 2008, when it became part of the Barkly Region.

-The main Aboriginal body within the town is the Julalikari Council Aboriginal Corporation, that plays a major role in providing training and employment services for the Aboriginal people in Tennant Creek.
-It has developed a construction capacity and provides contract services to the Town Council such as recycling.
-Julalikari also provides community services within the township such as Homemakers, aged care, and the night patrol.
+The main Aboriginal body within the town is the Julalikari Council Aboriginal Corporation, which plays a major role in providing training and employment services for the Aboriginal people in Tennant Creek.
+It has developed a construction capacity and provides contract services to the town council, such as recycling.
+Julalikari also provides community services within the township, such as homemakers, aged care, and the night patrol.

 The police district covers almost 22,000 square kilometres and has a strength of 25 officers.
 The force includes two Criminal Investigation Branch (CIB) officers.

 Economy

 Mining

 Tennant Creek was once the third largest gold producer in Australia and is still highly productive.
 Over 210 tonnes of gold have been mined in the area.
-Notable mines include Nobles Nob mine and the Peko mine.
-The Bootu Mine to the north of town exports manganese to China.
-Major mining companies are continuing to explore for bauxite, lead, zinc, silver and copper around the area.
+Notable former mines include the Nobles Nob and the Peko mines which were established in 1933 and 1934 respectively.

+The Bootu Mine to the north of town exports manganese to China and major mining companies are continuing to explore for bauxite, lead, zinc, silver and copper around the area.
 Exploration has commenced to the southeast of the town for unspecified minerals.
-Tennant Creek is also the centre of the rich pastoral industry of central Australia, with vast cattle properties stocked with herds of Santa Gertrudis and Brahman cattle.

-Phosphate deposits exist at Wonarah, 250 km to the east.

 Energy

-The nearby town of Elliot is the proposed site of a very large solar panel installation that is part of the Sun Cable project.
+The nearby town of Elliott is the proposed site of a very large solar panel installation that is part of the Sun Cable project.

 Tourism

-Tourism is a growing industry emphasising its location, history, scenery and cultural attributes; and provides tourists with an opportunity to experience the outback.
+Tourism is a growing industry emphasising its location, history, scenery and cultural attributes, and provides tourists with an opportunity to experience the outback.
 The mineral collection at Battery Hill is a must-see, although the stamp battery ceased working in 2005, but has since been refurbished and now operates daily for tours.
-The exhibition 'Freedom, Fortitude and Flies' in the social history museum at Battery Hill tells the story of mining in Tennant Creek through the eyes of women and children.
+The exhibition Freedom, Fortitude and Flies in the social history museum at Battery Hill tells the story of mining in Tennant Creek through the eyes of women and children.
 It was designed by award-winning artist Alison Alder, a former Tennant Creek resident.

-Aboriginal enterprises and organisations generate economic activity for Tennant Creek by providing a range of services to the urban and rural communities of the town.

-Nyinkka Nyunyu Arts and Cultural Centre opened in July 2003, offering visitors and the community an opportunity to learn about Aboriginal life, history and culture.
+Nyinkka Nyunyu Arts and Culture Centre opened in July 2003, offering visitors and the community an opportunity to learn about Aboriginal life, history, and culture.